 - Lean proteins like skinless chicken and turkey

-- “Fatty” fishes, which are high in omega 3 and healthy fats including salmon, mackerel and tuna (although avoid tuna which is tinned in brine, which is very salty)
+- “Fatty” fishes, which are high in omega 3 and healthy fats including salmon, mackerel and tuna.
+(But you should try to avoid tuna which is tinned in brine, which is very salty)

 - Porridge oats, which are high in fibre, but low in salt and fat